-POS17 From 230 to 280 From 70 to 160 Closed Closed Reactor is at hot shutdown after outage with availability of all safety systems and of their automatic protections.
-All control rods are inside the core.
-Boron concentration is at 16g/kg.
-Operation of one TK makeup pump.
-4 MCPs in operation.
-POS18 280 160 Closed Closed Full, steam ir pressurizer. steam removed through BRU-K).
+POS17 From 230 to 280 From 70 to 160 Closed Closed pressurizer. infed by 2 one auxiliary feed water pumps and steam removed through Operation of one TK makeup pump.
+POS18 280 160 Closed Closed Full, steam i pressurizer. steam removed through BRU-K).
 4 MCPs in operation.
 Reactor is at low power conditions after outage.
 Increase of the unit to 40% NP.
 Start-up of main feed water pumps.
 Availability of all safety systems and of all automatic protections.
 All control rods are at the top of the reactor.